LiveHelperChat/telegram/README.md

 ## Telegram as Support Client
 This allows to use bot as gateway between normal chats on your page and bot chatting with you as a operator.
 In other words you can use Telegram mobile and desktop clients as Live Helper Chat support clients.

 1. After you have done everything since 9 step.
 You have to do the following changes.
 Go to bot editing page and choose departments.
-For these departments you will receive new chats requests.
+For these departments you will receive new chats notifications.
-2. Check in same window "This bot acts as client"
+2. Check in same window "This bot acts as a client"
 3. Now go to back office main telegram page and choose "Telegram operators".
-Choose Operator and bot.
+Choose Operator and Bot.
 4. Now start conversation and register yourself within bot by typing /register <id> id should be registered operator id.
 Very first column in operators list.
 5. That's all.
-Just type /help to see what's available commands are supported.
+Just type /help to see what available commands are supported.